gchurch/ASP.NET-eShop/README.md

 ![.NET](https://github.com/gchurch/ASP.NET-eShop/workflows/.NET/badge.svg)

 I have created a mock online store using ASP.NET Core.
 I have created a few different versions of the front end using different technologies.
 The front-end technologies I have used are Angular, Razor and React.
 The solution uses a clean architecture which results in the different front ends being easily substitutable for one another.
 I make use of Entity Framework Core to work with an SQL Server database.
 I have also created some unit tests and integration tests for the application.
-The application is deployed on Azure for demonstration.

 ## Angular Front End

 I have created an SPA front end version with Angular.
 I have implemented basket functionality with data stored locally.
 This version of the application has no authentication or authorization.
 The code for this version of the application can be found in the Web.Angular project.

-The Angular app is deployed on Azure here: https://webangular20210218164157.azurewebsites.net/products

 The Angular app uses a back-end API created with ASP.NET Core MVC.
 The code for the API is located in the Api project.